AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

 #. **Reference GNATcoverage in the PSAC.** The user needs to:

    * identify GNATcoverage as a verification tool that needs to be qualified
-   * refer to qualification kit Plans document (i.e., this document)
+   * include references to the GNATcoverage qualification kit documents that were received to support this particular use of the tool.

 #. **Delivery Acceptance.** On delivery of GNATcoverage and its qualification kit, the user shall assess the representativeness of the qualification environment with the operational environment.